SMDigital/Curso-jQuery/README.md

-This are some examples for the jQuery Framework tutorial.
+These are some examples for the jQuery Framework tutorial.
 You can find the presentation in this url

 First Part